Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

-\subsubsection{Artificial viscosity with shock detection: switches}
+\subsection{Artificial viscosity with shock detection: Switches}

-The choice of $\alpha$ and $\beta$, controlling the linear ($\propto\omega_{ab}$) and the quadratic ($\propto \omega_{ab}^2$) contributions to the AV in Eq.~\ref{eq:AV_sphynx} is crucial in practical applications of SPH.
+The choice of $\alpha$ and $\beta$, which control the linear ($\propto\omega_{ab}$) and the quadratic ($\propto \omega_{ab}^2$) contributions to the AV in Eq.~\ref{eq:AV_sphynx}, is crucial in practical applications of SPH.
 The simplest option is to keep $\alpha~ \mathrm{and}~ \beta$ constant during the calculation.
 However, values of $\alpha$ large enough to capture strong shocks introduce excessive viscosity in smooth regions of the fluid.
-Over-dissipation damps short-wavelength modes and hinders the growth of fluid instabilities and turbulence.
-It also suppresses differential rotation, resulting in a poor depiction of, e.g., accretion disk dynamics.
+Overdissipation damps short-wavelength modes and hinders the growth of fluid instabilities and turbulence.
+It also suppresses differential rotation, resulting in a poor depiction of, for instance, the accretion disk dynamics.

-A plausible, albeit phenomenological, remedy was proposed by \cite{bal95}: adopt constant $\alpha=1$ and $\beta=2$, but multiply $\Pi_{ab}$ by a limiter ${\mathcal B}_{ab}$ designed to approach unity in compressive (shock) regions and to decrease toward zero in curl-dominated flows,
+A plausible, albeit phenomenological, remedy was proposed by \cite{bal95}: adopting constant $\alpha=1$ and $\beta=2$, but multiplying $\Pi_{ab}$ by a limiter ${\mathcal B}_{ab}$ designed to approach unity in compressive (shock) regions and to decrease toward zero in curl-dominated flows,

 with

 where $c_a$ and $h_a$ are the speed of sound and the smoothing length of particle $a$, respectively.